Statue of Edward Sorin

-Edward F. Sorin is an outdoor sculpture by Italian sculptor Ernesto Biondi (January 30, 1855 – 1917).
-It is located on the campus of the University of Notre Dame near South Bend, Indiana.
-The eight foot tall statue depicting the founder of Notre Dame is placed on the main quadrangle of the University near the Main Building.
+A statue of Edward Sorin, sometimes called Edward F. Sorin, is an outdoor sculpture by Italian sculptor Ernesto Biondi (January 30, 1855 – 1917).
+It is located on the University of Notre Dame campus near South Bend, Indiana.
+The eight-foot-tall statue depicting the founder of Notre Dame is placed on the main quadrangle of the university near the Main Building.
 The statue, made of bronze, was unveiled on its campus on May 3, 1906.

 Description

 “Edward F. Sorin” is a life-sized statue composed of bronze, a favorite material of artist Ernesto Biondi.
 It measures 8 ft. x 2 ft.
 6 in. x 2 ft.
 6 in. and is mounted on top of a pedestal made of Vermont granite that reads “SORIN.”
 The statue depicts Sorin with a long beard wearing his priestly vestments.
 His arms are folded, and his right hand is grasping his left wrist.
-In his left hand he holds a partially open book.
+In his left hand, he holds a partially open book.

 The front of the stone base that the statue sits on reads: